bryce-anderson/scalads/README.md

 ScalaDS aims to provide macro based serialization and deserialization of classes for different datastore backends.

+## Philosophy

+This is an experiment to see if I could make a datastore that would abstract the core features of serialization and generating queries while letting the native features of the backends shine through.
+To that end, entities are always natively accessible from query results even when deserializing to its scala class.

 # Features
 - Automatic serialization and deserialization of fields in class constructors (case class and regular class)
-- Deserialized classes are *augmented* with convienence methods for updating the datastore
+- De-serialized classes are *augmented* with convenience methods for updating the datastore
 - Supports nested types and flattens the structure for storage
 - Type safe query system
-- Dont need to add Serializable interface to classes
+- Don’t need to add Serializable interface to classes
+- Returned “entities” are the real scala case classes augmented with different datastore methods to allow updating, removing, etc. See the ‘ds_’ methods of the EntityBacker trait that is mixed in to returned entities.

 ## Supported Backends

-Right now the project is getting lifted off the ground with Googles App Engine Datastore.
-Other backends may be targeted in the future such as MongoDB and possibly traditional SQL style storage systems.
+### Google App Engine Datastore
+The starting point for this project, Googles App Engine Datastore is a first class citizen.

+### MongoDB
+Fresh off the press is MongoDB support.
+It’s largely feature complete, but like the rest of this young lib, there are almost certainly bugs.

 ## Flux

 The library is still largely in the experimental stage.
-Features and bugs will be in high flux until the abstract datastore interface has been generalized.
+I expect the library to have an initially high code.
 Hopefully features will come and bugs will go...

 ## sbt Dependency

 There are currently no packages in maven repos which can automatically be pulled.
 The best way to get the library is to pull the github url directly.

 ## Examples

+*getting the datastore will depend on the backend being used as there are different connection considerations*

 ### Serializing a class